eriklarsen4/RNAseq/Volcanoes/Volcano-plot-tutorial.md

 wild type) along the x-axis, and `Adjusted P-values` along the y-axis

-Transform the `Adjusted P-values` so that they are integers and are somewhat shrunk in a manner that is fit for viewing
+Transform the `Adjusted P-values` so that they are integers and are somewhat shrunk to fit for viewing

 ``` r
 aDRG9$log10ADJP = -log10(aDRG9$AdjP)